Stop treating the lunatic fringe of Chinese illegal miners with kid gloves!

 “Minamata disease, also known as Chisso-Minamata disease, is a neurological syndrome caused by severe mercury poisoning.
 Symptoms include ataxia, numbness in the hands and feet, general muscle weakness, narrowing of the field of vision and damage to hearing and speech.
 In extreme cases, insanity, paralysis, coma and death follow within weeks of the onset of symptoms.
 A congenital form of the disease can also affect foetuses” (See: www.bu.edu/sustainability/minamata-disease).

-As a bioaccumulative and toxic pollutant, when released into the atmosphere, mercury dissolves in water-laid sediments and it can be consumed by fish and then ends up in the food chain of humans (Merem, Wesley, Isokpehi et al. 2016).
+As a bio-accumulative and toxic pollutant, when released into the atmosphere, mercury dissolves in water laid sediments and it can be consumed by fish and then ended up in the food chain of humans (Merem, Wesley, Isokpehi et al. 2016).

 In that sense, toxic mercury pollution poses an enormous public health hazard and environmental risk (Merem, Wesley, Isokpehi et al. 2016).